 Cancer is one of the world’s leading causes of death.
 It can affect anyone, irrespective of their age and gender.
 The disease can result in physical, psychological, emotional, and financial strain on the patient and their family and friends.
 While some forms of cancer do not have sure-shot treatments, many deaths can be prevented by taking timely measures, such as vaccinating against cancer-causing infections and adopting a healthy lifestyle.
 Developing awareness about cancer is thus essential.
-World Cancer Day, also called International Cancer Day, was initiated with this goal in mind and is observed every year to achieve just that.
+World Cancer Day, also called International Cancer Day, was initiated with this goal in mind and is observed on 4th February.
 Here’s everything you need to know about World Cancer Day.

 History of World Cancer Day